 Find more live music at Third Street’s bars, popular among the college and young professional sets.
 Or stop by the Shaw Center for the Arts and catch a show at Manship Theatre.
 The entertainment venue for live music, theatre and dance also screens a mix of independent, art and family films.

 While at the Shaw Center, head up to Tsunami.
 This sushi restaurant has a great outdoor patio for drinks and views of the Mississippi River.

 Ruffino’s is a popular Friday dinner spot, as the restaurant attracts ESPN personalities and former LSU sports stars.

 Before game day tailgating kicks off, head to Coffee Call for a beignet breakfast.
-Other options for dining before or after the game include The Chimes, TJ Ribs and Serranos Salsa Company.
+Other options for dining before or after the game include The Chimes, TJ Ribs and Louie's Cafe for 24-hour grub.
 The Perkins Road Overpass also offers a mix of locally owned bars and boutiques good for passing the time on game day.

 Do This on Game Day:

 Even if you don’t have a ticket to the big game, you can take part in the festivities.
 Stroll through campus at North Stadium Drive, and don’t miss watching the players walk down Victory Hill.
 Later, the band marches down Victory Hill while playing “Hold That Tiger-Pregame.”
-While you’re there, stop by and visit the country's only live mascot living on campus, Mike the Tiger.
+While you’re there, stop by and visit the the rare LSU live mascot living on campus, Mike the Tiger.